Frequently Asked Questions for Tandem Paramotor Malaysia

 What is the Cancellation and Refund Policy?

-Unfortunely, this activity is a non-refundable policy if cancellation 3 days before the activity, the date can be changed due to bad weather conditions or a 50% refund if canceled due to bad weather on the activity day itself only.
+Non-refundable if cancellation 3 days before the activity, the date can be always reschedule due to bad weather conditions which nobody can predict correctly or a 50% refund if canceled on the activity day.